 Choosing Your Perfect Hybrid: What to Consider

 Ready to welcome a hybrid induction hob into your home?
-Here are a few things to keep in mind when making your selection:
+Here are a few things to when making your selection:

 - Number and Type of Zones: Consider your cooking habits.
 Do you primarily use induction but need one or two ceramic zones for specific pots?
 Or do you crave a gas burner for intense stir-fries alongside induction?